Printing Costs: How To Accurately Calculate Your Printing Cost Per Page

 Cost Per Page: Inkjet

-The printer costs per page of inkjet printers are generally higher than laser printers.
+The costs per page of inkjet printers are generally higher than laser printers.
 This is because page yields are much lower with ink cartridges.

 Cost per print varies between printer brands and models.
 In general, inkjet printers have a higher average cost per page of about 20-cents for a colored print, and 7.5-cents for black and white.